douro river and hillside with vineyards

 How far is the Douro Valley from Porto?

-Douro Valley from Porto is just under 100 km, taking about 1.5 hours from Porto to Douro Valley by car.
+Douro Valley from Porto is just under 100 km, taking a little less than 1.5 hours from Porto to Douro Valley by car.

 How do I get to Douro Valley from Porto?